American Literature And Its Influence On Culture [Things You Need To Know]

 What Is American Literature?

-American literature is distinct from other literature because it preserves traditions and beliefs from the country’s early years.
+American literature is distinct from others because it preserves traditions and beliefs from the country’s early years.
 These include beliefs in democracy, consumerism, and equality, among others.
 This unique identity has shaped American literature.

-Global flows have been discussed, which continuously reinvent and redefine its shape and national identity.
-It is divided into five major periods: the colonial and early-national period (17th century to 1830), the romantic period (1830 to 1870), realism and naturalism (1870 to 1910), the modernist period (1910 to 1945), and the contemporary period (1945 to present).
+Global flows, which continuously reinvent and redefine their shape and national identity, have been discussed.
+It is divided into five major periods: the colonial and early-national period (17th century to 1830), the romantic period (1830 to 1870), realism and naturalism (1870 to 1910), the modernist postwar period (1910 to 1945), and the contemporary period (1945 to present).

 This history has influenced the themes of American literature.
 Themes like war, slavery, civil rights, immigration, and gender have played an important role in shaping the culture of America.
 The tagline for this topic is the history of beliefs.